 - Regional Collaborative Grants: Projects that serve more than one community foundation service area.

-Contact our community engagement team with questions: Amber Paluch, Rashad Cobb or Kari Olsen.
+Contact our community impact team with questions: Amber Paluch or Kari Olsen.